g4s8/gophercon-sg-2023/site/content/home/1_intro.md

  - Prefer readability where possible.
  - Prefer simple code, not complex.
  - Do not over optimize without need.
+ - Have a good reason and proof to optimize the code.

 {{%note%}}
 Simple and readable code is better than